raphaelcruzeiro/PromiseKit/_posts/2016-08-12-Multiplatform-Single-Scheme-Xcode-Projects.md

   - set -o pipefail && xcodebuild -scheme PromiseKit -destination "$DESTINATION" $ACTION | xcpretty
 ```

+> Note, the watchOS build will fail unless the build section of your scheme has the all but the build for testing action unchecked for your test targets.

 ## Do you have Carthage dependencies?

 In which case you have to do more.
 I suggest looking at the example `xcodeproj` files I provide.